October is observed as Breast Cancer Awareness Month

-Breast self-examination, as the name suggests, is a breast cancer screening test which can be done by oneself and at home.
+Breast self-examination, as the name suggests, is a breast cancer screening test that can be done by oneself and at home.
 It usually takes 5 -10 mins and should be done every month by all females above 15 yrs of age.
-Here is how to do breast self-examination at home.
+Here is how to do a self-breast examination at home.

 -Stand topless in front of a mirror with your hands on your sides and shoulders straight.

 -Look at your breasts in the mirror for any visual changes in the breasts such as dimpling, inverted nipple, puckering, and changes in the size, shape or symmetry.

 -Lift your hands and place the palms on the back of the head to look for changes in the breast.
 Repeat this by lifting one breast at a time.

 – Feel your breasts by using the pads of your fingers (not the tips).
 Apply pressure and move your fingers over the breasts in a circular motion just like massaging the area.
 As you do this, make your way to the collarbone, center of the breastbone and near the armpits.

 -Inspect your breasts when lying down and again in the shower.
 The use of water and soap while taking a shower makes it easier for your fingers to glide over the skin and make it easy to feel the breasts.

 – Repeat the procedure by placing one hand over the back the head and massaging the breast with the other hand.
 Lastly, gently squeeze the nipple to check for any discharge.